USCGC Confidence: History

-Since the fall of 1991, Confidence has been heavily involved in AMIO, including the interdiction of Haitian, Cuban, and Dominican Republic migrants attempting to illegally enter the U.S. One highlight of these operations was Confidence's participation in Operation Able Vigil in 1993, and rescued 1,123 Cuban migrants in less than four weeks.
+Starting in the fall of 1991, Confidence was heavily involved in AMIO, including the interdiction of Haitian, Cuban, and Dominican Republic migrants attempting to illegally enter the U.S. One highlight of these operations was Confidence's participation in Operation Able Vigil in 1993, and rescued 1,123 Cuban migrants in less than four weeks.
 The busiest day resulted in the interdiction of 346 migrants from 46 separate rafts and boats in just 16 hours.
 In Spring 1992, Confidence participated in Operation Able Manner, interdicting 428 Haitian migrants.
 Later that year, the ship was the primary platform for Operation Restore Dignity off the coast of Haiti, recovering 78 Haitians who perished when their ferry sank.

 In 2001, Confidence was outfitted with an Over the Horizon rigid hull inflatable boat, designed to transport law enforcement teams at high speeds for long distances independent of the cutter.

 From January 2003 until June 2005, Confidence interdicted over 1,100 Cuban, Haitian, and Dominican migrants with several noteworthy cases.
 In November 2004, Confidence rescued 82 migrants from a 28 ft Haitian sailing vessel taking on water off the coast of the Bahamas.
 In January 2005, Confidence crewmembers rescued 127 migrants in 8 ft seas from a 40 ft, grossly overloaded Dominican yola.
 In June 2005 during a ten-day period, Confidence safely intercepted 162 Haitians from a 40 ft vessel on the Great Bahama Bank, seven Cubans from a makeshift vessel sinking in the Old Bahama Channel and 111 Haitians in a 30 ft vessel in 9 ft seas north of Great Inagua, Bahamas.

+During January 2007, Confidence returned to the Coast Guard Yard for her second major overhaul, the Mission Effectiveness Project.
+Mechanical systems were serviced and a new davit system was installed for her Over the Horizon rigid hull inflatable boat.

+On 2 May, 2024 Confidence was removed from active duty and placed in commission, special status at a ceremony at Cape Canaveral.
+How long Confidence will be absent from active duty was unknown at that time.
+After sailing her to the Coast Guard Yard where she was launched 58 years ago, her crew departed Confidence for another Coast Guard cutter to help address the Coast Guard's shortage of enlisted personnel.

-The year 2006 was the 40th anniversary of Confidence’s initial commissioning.
-The original life expectancy of this cutter class was 30 years, but it is expected she will remain in service an additional 10–15 years.
-During her service, Confidence has been awarded the United States Secretary of Transportation’s Gold Medal for Outstanding Achievement, 6 Coast Guard Unit Commendations, 5 Coast Guard Meritorious Unit Commendations, 3 National Defense Service Medals, 4 Humanitarian Service Medals, and 4 Special Operations Ribbons.
+During her service, Confidence has been awarded the United States Secretary of Transportation’s Gold Medal for Outstanding Achievement, six Coast Guard Unit Commendations, five Coast Guard Meritorious Unit Commendations, three National Defense Service Medals, four Humanitarian Service Medals, and four Special Operations Ribbons.
 Following the ship’s 2007 Tailored Annual Cutter Training, Confidence earned her 10th consecutive Coast Guard Battle "E" Ribbon for Operational Excellence.